+or violence and rioting."

+Reproduction of

-Reproduction of Original Oil Painting of Dr. Martin Luther King Jr.
+Original Oil Painting of Dr. Martin Luther King Jr.

 Now Yours in Beautiful Full Color in Soft Rich Finish An Everlasting Memorial to this brave man and his cause.
-This large 8x10 inch picture in living color, complete in a handsome portrait folder. only \$3.00 \$2.00 to churches & organizations in lots of 50 or more.
+This large 8x10 inch picture in living color, complete in a handsome only \$3.00 \$2.00 to churches & organizations in lots of 50 or more.

 DON'T DELAY -- ORDER NOW!
-FOR HOME, CHURCH, ETC.

-Clip and Mail to: MEMORIAL PICTURES, Box 6270 Montgomery, Ala.
-36106 Please send --- Portraits of Dr. Martin Luther King Jr. at low price of \$3.00 each (tax included).

-(\$2.00 each for organizations in lots of 50 or more) I am enclosing \$---- (cash, check, or money order, No C.O.D.'s).

-Name--Please Print Address You must be satisfied or your money SC 4-18 refunded if returned within 10 days.

-Mobile Folks Seek Jobs BY JOHN SINGLE TON MOBILE, Ala .-- For three weeks, members of the Mobile County Movement have walked in the sun and in the rain at the W. T. Grant department store in Prichard, seeking "dignified jobs," One day last week, white high school students sprayed the picketers with water-guns, as other shoppers watched and laughed.
+FOR HOME, CHURCH, ETC. ----- Clip and Mail to: MEMORIAL PICTURES, Box 6270 Montgomery, Ala.
+36106 Please send - Portraits of Dr. Martin Luther King Jr. at low price of \$3.00 each (tax included). (\$2.00 each for organizations in lots of 50 or more) I am enclosing \$----(cash, check, or money order, No C.O.D.'s).
+Name--Please Print Address You must be satisfied or your money SC 4-18 Mobile Folks Seek Jobs BY JOHN SINGLE TON MOBILE.
+Ala. -- For three weeks. members of the Mobile County Movement have walked in the sun and in the rain at the W. T. Grant department store in Prichard, seeking "dignified jobs."
+One day last week, white high school students sprayed the picketers with water-guns, as other shoppers watched and laughed.
 Someone then called a group of young Negro militants recently organized to "protect the interests" of the black community.
 The militants quickly arrived, wearing their cover-all uniforms.
-Soon afterwards, the Prichard police showed up, saying they were there to protect the picketers.
-The next day, a Negro lady went past the picketers into the store.
+Soon afterwards, the Prichard police showed up, saying they were there to protect the picketers. three grand jury sessions after that, The next day, a Negro lady went past he sought to have Stallworth indicted. the picketers into the store.
 As she did so, words were passed.
-The lady later swore out a warrant for one of the ladies on the picket line.
-Four picketers have been arrested this way.

-In last Monday night's movement meeting, a lady said her daughter had been arrested for telling a white girl to "go to hell."
+The lady later In Stallworth's trial Wednesday. swore out a warrant for one of the laprosecutor Ralph L. Jones called a dies on the picket line.
+Four picketers number of witnesses--including Mon- In last Monday night's movement meeting, a lady said her daughter had been arrested for telling a white girl to "go to hell."
 But, the lady said, the police refused to arrest the white girl for calling her daughter a "smart nig- Hubert Bell, executive director of the movement, said there must be a change in the way black Prichard policemen treat black people: "It is common for them to knock on black people's heads."
 And, he added, "we are going to have to stop black sisters from slipping around in these dark alleys, getting in cars with white policemen."
 Last Saturday, 3,000 people marched about five miles through Mobile, to show their sympathy with the Poor People's Campaign, and to demand equal job opportunities.
 The march was led by the Rev. John Thompson, a white minister.